grain-lang/grain/stdlib/uint32.md

 fromInt32 : Int32 -> Uint32
 ```

-Converts a Int32 to a Uint32.
+Converts an Int32 to a Uint32.

 Parameters: